 Alta Avionics, LLC technical and inspection personnel have the following sources of technical information available; online, CD ROM, or ATP microfiche library, provided by, or approved by the manufacturers as well as printed publications.

-Each printed manual will be labeled with a manual label AA-ML showing it as the working manual for Alta Avionics, LLC (sample of label in the Forms Manual).
-This label will also state that it is the responsibility of the individual performing the maintenance/repair of an appliance or aircraft to verify the currency of the manual being used.
 If approved current data is not available, the repair will be suspended until appropriate current data is obtained.

 Current publication indexes are available online, or on manufacturer’s CD ROM.
 For publication indexes not available online, the Quality Assurance Manager will contact each manufacturer annually and verify that these indexes are current.
 If such indexes are not available, verify that the manuals being used at Alta Avionics, LLC. are current editions.
-If the manufacturer no longer issues updates to a technical manual, it shall be dated and identified as “Static” on the label.
+If the manufacturer no longer issues updates to a technical manual, it shall be dated and identified as “Static”.

 The Quality Assurance Manager is accountable to the Chief Inspector to ensure that revisions received for repair/maintenance manuals are inserted in a timely manner.